CaroSuarez/bog001-md-links/README.md

 `mdlinks <path> --validate`

-Shows the same array as before included the status code of each link.
+Shows the same array as before included the status code for each link.

 `mdlinks <path> --validate --stats`